Glossary

 AI Tools for Copy Editing

-Several AI-powered tools are available to help copy editors and writers enhance their content:
+Several AI-powered tools help editors and writers enhance content:

 Grammarly